Fiber Convex Bodies: Introduction

 This expression will be made rigorous in Proposition~\ref{prop:supportaverage}.

-Such notion was introduced for polytopes by Billera and Sturmfels in \cite{fiberpolytopes}.
+Such a notion was introduced for polytopes by Billera and Sturmfels in \cite{fiberpolytopes}.
 It has been investigated in many different contexts, from combinatorics such as in \cite{athanasiadis2000fiber} to algebraic geometry and even tropical geometry in the context of polynomial systems \cite{esterovkhovanskii, esterovmixedfiber, sturmfels2008tropical}.
 Notably, recent studies concern the particular case of monotone path polytopes \cite{black2021monotone}.

 This paper is dedicated to the study of the fiber body of convex bodies that are not polytopes.
-In Section~\ref{sec:Generalities} the general properties of fiber bodies are stated, with particular focus on the description of the faces of $\Sigma_\pi K$ (Corollary~\ref{cor:sectionrepdirection}).
+This construction was introduced and studied by Esterov in~\cite{esterovmixedfiber}.
+In Section~\ref{sec:Generalities} the general properties of fiber bodies are stated.
+In particular, we show in Example~\ref{ex:counterex_continuity} that a point of the boundary of the fiber body may not have a continuous representative.
 In the rest of the paper, each section regards the fiber body of a particular class of convex bodies.

 Section~\ref{sec:Puffed} applies directly the description of the faces to certain convex bodies that we call \emph{puffed polytopes}.
 They are convex bodies that are obtained from polytopes by taking the ``derivative'' of their algebraic boundary (see Definition~\ref{def:puffed}).
 Propositions~\ref{prop:puff1}, \ref{prop:puff2} and \ref{prop:puffn} describe the strict convexity of the fiber body of a puffed polytope.
 As a concrete example we study the case of the elliptope with a particular projection.